ChicoState/SEER-SurveyAnalysis/README.md

 * **ClientGaveFeedback:** Team project had a specific customer/client who gave us feedback on what we built.
 Eg. True/False

+* **PostTechnicalLeader:**  My team project had a specific technical leaders (other than the instructor or students in class) who advised the development team.
+E.g True/False

 * **MentorGuidance:** Team project had mentor(s) (other than the instructor or students in class) to help provide guidance or review our work.